 Buying goods online for personal use

-If you are buying goods online (or by mail order) you may have to pay duty and tax on them, depending on from where you are buying them.
-The buyer is responsible for the accuracy of the customs declaration and to pay the duty and tax.
+If you are buying goods online (or by mail order) you may have to pay duty and tax on them.
+This depends on from where you are buying the goods.
+The buyer is responsible for the accuracy of the customs declaration and to pay any duty and tax.
 Some websites do not include duty and tax in their prices.

 Carriers apply charges for: